System Operations Committee

 RSC (Regional Security Coordinators) Project

-Over the next three years, the critical tasks for RSCs is the full implementation of the 6+1 services (including non-legally binding service of Critical Grid Situations) under CACM, SOGL and NC ER to realise the benefits of increased regional coordination in both market and system operations.
+The main task for RSCs is the full implementation of the 6+1 services (including non-legally binding service of Critical Grid Situations) under CACM, SOGL and NC ER to realise the benefits of increased regional coordination in both market and system operations.
 In addition, the Entry into Force of the Clean Energy Package will impact the evolution of the RSC Project and needs to be taken into account in the future.

 Learn more about Regional Security Coordinators